bluedot-arcade/sm-light-drivers/README.md

 1. Install CMake from https://cmake.org/download/
 2. Install MinGW-w64 from https://sourceforge.net/projects/mingw-w64/
-3. Add the MinGW-w64 bin directory to the system PATH
+3. Make sure both CMake and MinGW-w64 are added to the system PATH.
 3. Clone the repository by running the following commands in a terminal:

 ```shell